aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ## Full Stack Deployment

 _For the impatient:_
-The following CloudFormation template will launch a complete architecture that runs Nextflow using the "Batch-Squared" concept shown above.
+The following CloudFormation template will create all the resources you need to runs Nextflow using the architecture shown above.
 It combines the CloudFormation stacks referenced below in the [Requirements](#requirements) section.

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | -- |